nixworks/public/news/2012/03/6/README.md

 ##### South Korea
 ### [A South Korean panel identifies the 95 Koreans who died in the US bombing of Tokyo during World War II. ](/news/2012/03/6/a-south-korean-panel-identifies-the-95-koreans-who-died-in-the-us-bombing-of-tokyo-during-world-war-ii.md)
-_Context: Korean, South Korea, bombing of Tokyo, World War II_
+_Context: Korean, bombing of Tokyo, World War II, South Korea_

 ##### Syria
 ### [At least 39 people are killed across Syria, while the Red Cross states that it is still unable to deliver aid to the besieged Bab Amr neighborhood of Homs. ](/news/2012/03/6/at-least-39-people-are-killed-across-syria-while-the-red-cross-states-that-it-is-still-unable-to-deliver-aid-to-the-besieged-bab-amr-neighb.md)
-_Context: Syria, Homs, Red Cross_
+_Context: Syria, Red Cross, Homs_

 ##### Headmaster
 ### [A gunman kills the headmaster of the Episcopal School of Jacksonville in Jacksonville, Florida, USA, and then kills himself. ](/news/2012/03/6/a-gunman-kills-the-headmaster-of-the-episcopal-school-of-jacksonville-in-jacksonville-florida-usa-and-then-kills-himself.md)
-_Context: Jacksonville, Florida, Episcopal School of Jacksonville, the state, headmaster_
+_Context: the state, headmaster, Jacksonville, Florida, Episcopal School of Jacksonville_

 ##### Robert B. Sherman
 ### [Robert B. Sherman, half of the American songwriting duo the Sherman Brothers, dies at the age of 86. ](/news/2012/03/6/robert-b-sherman-half-of-the-american-songwriting-duo-the-sherman-brothers-dies-at-the-age-of-86.md)